 As soon as possible, the body must then be returned to the earth, in a way that allows for the natural process of re-integration with the soil of which it was formed.
 Cremation and embalming are strictly forbidden.
-A traditional Jewish burial avoids using a steel or concrete liner which separates the casket from the ground
+A traditional Jewish burial avoids using a steel or concrete liner which separates the casket from the ground.

 The Jewish people are a family.
 A Jewish designated cemetery ensures that every member of our family is together, forever.
 Burial outside a Jewish cemetery suggests rejection of one's family and heritage and is considered disrespectful to the deceased.

-why should you purchase a plot during your lifetime?
+why purchase a plot during your lifetime?

 It is an ancient Jewish custom established by our forefathers to purchase a gravesite during ones lifetime and to own it outright prior to burial.

 Having a plot and burial plans in place, greatly assists your family and loved ones in their moment of grief.
 It enables them to quickly and calmly fulfill this final act of kindness, and ensures that your own wishes for a proper Jewish Burial are carried out in full.